Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Update-AzureKeyVaultKey.md

 ```

 ## DESCRIPTION
-The **Set-AzureKeyVaultKeyAttribute** cmdlet updates the editable attributes of a key in a key vault.
+The **Update-AzureKeyVaultKey** cmdlet updates the editable attributes of a key in a key vault.

 ## EXAMPLES